scriptrdotio/howto/ui/create_web_ui.md

 *Image 1*

-Once your are done typing your HTM/Javascript code, click on **Save** to save your script and deploy it on the cloud environment (its recommended to add the .html extension at the end).
-Can open your HTML pahe in a browser by clicking on **View**
+Once your are done typing your HTM/Javascript code, click on **Save** to save your script and deploy it on the cloud environment (it is recommended to add the .html extension at the end).
+You can open your HTML page in a browser by clicking on **View**

 ![View HTML page](./images/view_html.png)